CraryPrimitiveMan/awesome-with-star/awesome/CodyReichert_awesome-cl.md

   libraries for libmpg123 and libout123 respectively, giving you fast and easy to use mp3 decoding and cross-platform audio output.
 [Artistic License 2.0][47].
+* [trivial-gamekit](https://borodust.org/projects/trivial-gamekit/getting-started/) – with this small framework you would be able to make simple 2D games: draw basic geometric forms, images and text, play sounds and listen to mouse and keyboard input.

 Graphics
 ========